priyadarshan/bind-key/README.md

     M-x describe-personal-keybindings

-This display will tell you if you've overriden a default keybinding, and what the default was.
+It will tell you if you've overriden a default keybinding, and what that default was.
 Also, it will tell you if the key was rebound after your binding it with `bind-key`, and what it was rebound it to.